-Effective January 1, 2008, the Company adopted SFAS No. 157.
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value under generally accepted accounting principles and expands disclosures about fair value measurements.
-In February 2008, the FASB issued FSP 157-2, "Partial Deferral of the Effective Date of Statement 157," which deferred the effective date of SFAS No. 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually), to fiscal years beginning after November 15, 2008.
-The Company uses the following methods for determining fair value in accordance with SFAS No. 157.
+Effective January 1, 2008, the Company adopted FASB ASC Topic 820 "Fair Value Measurement and Disclosure", which establishes a framework for measuring fair value under generally accepted accounting principles and expands disclosures about fair value measurements.
+The Company uses the following methods for determining fair value in accordance with ASC Topic 820.
 For assets and liabilities that are measured using quoted prices in active markets for the identical asset or liability, the total fair value is the published market price per unit multiplied by the number of units held without consideration of transaction costs (Level 1).
 Assets and liabilities that are measured using significant other observable inputs are valued by reference to similar assets or liabilities, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data (Level 2).
 For all remaining assets and liabilities for which there are no significant observable inputs, fair value is derived using an assessment of various discount rates, default risk, credit quality and the overall capital market liquidity (Level 3).